 So do I believe standing on you is a sign of dominance?
 I believe it could be, but it doesn’t have to be.

-If you’re at somebody else’s house with a strange dog, and their dog does it to you, is it dominance?
+Is it dominance if you’re at somebody else’s house with a strange dog, and their dog does it to you?
 It very well could be.
-You are in their “lair” and they are the leader.
+You are in their “lair,” and they are the leader.
 It very well could be they are standing on you to demonstrate dominance.

 Or it could be they want to lick your face.